ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:89cba9d6a8
 ## Exercise 1b

-In this exercise, we will count the frequency of each letter in a document.
+In this five-part exercise, we will count the frequency of each letter in a given plain `ascii` `.txt` document.

 *** =instructions
-- The lowercase English alphabet is stored as `alphabet`.
+- The lower and upper cases of the English alphabet is stored as `alphabet`.
 - Consider the sentence 'Jim quickly realized that the beautiful gowns are expensive'.
 Create a dictionary `count_letters` with each letter used as keys and the number of times each letter is used in this sentence as values.
-Make sure that capital letters are counted!

 *** =hint
 - Can you think of a way to use `for` loops to count up the frequency of each letter used in the sentence?